f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     Commit complete.
     green-partition-chassis1-gsa-2(config)#

 The **show system events** CLI command in the chassis partition will provide more details of the drive events that have occurred.
 Below you can see a drive ASSERTING a CRITICAL status, then CLEARING that status, then ASSERTING an ERROR status, and then CLEARING that status, and finally ASSERTING a WARNING status, and then CLEARING that status.
+Finally, an event noting the drive is back in a safe range is sent.

 .. code-block:: bash